hanishkvc/prgs-docs-spreadsheetkvc/README.md

 		* Look further down for details. [numOfCols] indicates that numOfCols is optional.

+* support range operations (rcmds) which allow manipulating multiple cells easily using simple commands.

+	One can even mark cells as well as program supports infering destination cell address range from source address range.

 for more details refer to the documentation below.